jflucier/ILL_pipelines/README.md

 Most default values should be ok on ip34.
 Make sure you specify sample_tsv, output path.

-Here is how generate slurm script with default paramters:
+Here is how generate slurm script with default parameters:
 ```

 $> bash $ILL_PIPELINES/generateslurm_preprocess.kneaddata.sh \